nigelcharman/concordion-storyboard-extension-demo/README.md

 This test deliberately fails in order to demonstrate the extension.
 It uses Concordion's `@ExpectedToFail` annotation to keep the JUnit passing (you'd normally only use this when you have a partially implemented feature).

 ### Concordion output
 The output folder should contain the following specification.
-(You can see an example of it [here](http://concordion.github.io/concordion-storyboard-extension-demo/spec/org/concordion/ext/demo/StoryboardDemo.html).
+(You can see an example of it [here](http://concordion.github.io/concordion-storyboard-extension-demo/spec/demo/StoryboardDemo.html)).

 #### StoryboardDemo.html
-3 links to a numnber of specifications that demonstrate different aspects of the storyboard
+3 links to a number of specifications that demonstrate different aspects of the storyboard.

 Potential Issues
 ------------------------